regismeyssonnier/LangageRM_v2.0/README.md

 2. Compile with ipython3 compile_rm.py exemple.rm

-(3.) test.bat isn't the same like testc.bat, it creates the parser and interpret the langage file with test_rm.py(look at the command)
+(3.) test.bat isn't the same like testc.bat, it creates the parser and interpret the langage file with test_rm.py(look at the command) OBSOLETE (it's just an example ANTLR)

 ## How it works ?

 It uses ANTLR for parser File and LLVM to create the code, and finally clang or gcc to create the .exe file

 You have to install LLVM for windows and llvmlite for python.

+The **.rm files** are some example of the langage RM.

 ## How to understand with AI?